 Centre for Food in Canada (CFIC)

-The work involves a combination of research and effective communications to stimulate public understanding of the significance of the food sector and spur the demand for collaborative action.
+The Centre works closely with leaders and partners from Canada’s food sector, governments, educational institutions, and other organizations to achieve its goals.
+The work also involves a combination of research and effective communications to stimulate public understanding of the significance of the food sector and spur the demand for collaborative action.